 Summary results of ICMA surveys are available here.

+Quality matters!
 ICMA’s surveys of local governments:

-- Cover topics of importance to local governments.
+- Cover topics of importance to local governments,

-- Are pretested among local governments.
+- Are pretested among local government officials.